PdxCodeGuild/PythonFullStack1/Django/labs/grocery.md

 # Practice: Grocery

-Save your solution in a Django app, directory in `practice/`, and in a branch all named `grocery`.
-This means there will be a directory `~/codeguild/practice/grocery/grocery`.

 Write a very simple HTTP API that returns the price of various items in the grocery in a few different currencies.

 Have support for the following currencies: